-But there is a big difference between becoming aware of and perhaps venting real emotions and just staying stuck in the complaint phase.
+But there is a big difference between becoming aware of & taking time to vent real emotions and just staying stuck in the complaint phase.
 No one benefits from fixing their brain only on what is wrong.

 So now let’s take a moment to think about how much of our day is spent thinking about or maybe even fuming about our boss.
 No matter how right you may be, here’s how you may be hurting yourself: